Camagwinii/Wherether/README.md

 # 🌦️ Wherether
 A modern weather dashboard using React Query, TypeScript, TailwindCSS, and Vite.
-Includes caching, theme detection, animated loaders, and dynamic city-based visuals.
+Includes caching, theme detection and animated loaders.

 **Made by:** Camagwinii